-Hedgehogs are one of Britain’s most loved animals and yet in recent years there has been a sharp decline in numbers.
+Hedgehogs are one of Britain’s most loved animals and yet in recent years, there has been a sharp decline in numbers.
 They are now listed as a priority species under the UK Biodiversity Action Plan, which offers them some protection.
 However, it is the loss of their habitat that is putting them at risk.
-Fortunately it is fairly easy to create suitable habitat in your garden and with nature awareness on the increase it shouldn’t be too hard to turn them into a conservation success story.
+Fortunately, it is fairly easy to create suitable habitat in your garden and with nature awareness on the increase, it shouldn’t be too hard to turn them into a conservation success story.

 Hedgehogs are the only British mammal with spines, the young hedgehogs; called hoglets; are born with soft spines under the skin in order to protect their mother.
-A second set of spines then emerges within days.
+The second set of spines then emerges within days.
 Litters range from just one to eleven hoglets.
-They have the ability to cover their spines with foamy saliva however, the reason for doing so remains a mystery.
+They have the ability to cover their spines with foamy saliva, the reason for doing so remains a mystery.
 They have 5000 spines with each one lasting about a year before dropping out and a replacement growing in its place.
 The spines are hollow and springy with a flexible neck, erected by muscles.

 Hedgehogs are nocturnal and eat a range of food including worms, slugs, frogs, bird eggs and even adders as they are resistant to adder venom.
 Each night they will travel 2km in their search for food.
 While hunting they rely primarily on their sense of smell and hearing, due to their weak eyesight although their eyesight is adapted for night vision.